mrgw454/coco-hash/README.md

 1. Start by running the following command to download Color Computer disk images (in ZIP format) from the Color Computer Archive:

-  **./get-disk-images.sh**
+  **./get-disk-images-full.sh**

   It's currently set to only download files from the 'Demos' folder on the Color Computer Archive, but you can edit the script to change the path that wget uses.
+If you pass a search term, it will only download software that it finds a match for.

 2. Once the wget download command is complete, run this command: